anika4anne/guess-the-jam/README.md

 ## How do I deploy this?

-Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.
+Follow our deployment guide for [Render](RENDER_DEPLOYMENT.md) for more information.

+For other deployment options, check out the [create-t3-app deployment guides](https://create.t3.gg/en/deployment).